 The "Pump Rooms" were the Victorians' addition to the Roman Baths.
 Bath was built by the Romans around its hot spring waters around 2,000 years ago.
 The Victorians re-discovered the Roman Baths and they have since been restored to a magnificent condition.

 In order to find this cache you will need a picture at this location and to answer a question.
 You must physically visit this location to log this cache.
-Please follow the following instructions at the location:
+Please follow these instructions at the location:

-2. Find out the answer to these questions: go to the above coordinates and find the stone wall plaque in the side street a) What does the plaque say about the first use of these Hot Springs? b) Adjacent to the plaque there is a shorter wall topped by a stone balustrade.
+3. Adjacent to the plaque there is a wall topped by a stone balustrade (this is the same wall that the plaque is set in).
 This wall runs alongside the main bath, estimate its length to tell me the length of the Roman bath inside.
 (You may find your GPS is a useful tool for this measurement).

 When you wish to log a find for this cache then please follow the following instructions:

 2. Now log your find.
-Don’t wait for an answer to your email.
+You don’t need to wait for an answer to your message.
 We will only contact you if your answer is wrong.

-3. Upload your picture if required.
-Once you have typed your log and clicked the link marked “log my find” then you will get a new page including your log and a link “upload image”.
+3. Upload your picture to your log if required.
+This is how to do this: Once you have typed your log and clicked the link marked “log my find” then you will get a new page including your log and a link “upload image”.
 Follow the instructions and upload your photo.

 You can walk round the baths in the Roman Baths Museum, the entrance is on the opposite side of this building.
 This is an excellent museum which we have visited recently and is suitable for all ages.
 More details are on this website www.romanbaths.co.uk/.